 If you have not yet viewed Part 1 of this two-part series, click here to read “Determining the Business Value of IT Services”.

-The primary purpose of an IT Service Catalog is to communicate how IT can help the internal and external business community do their jobs.
-A successful IT Service Catalog allows the business community to understand the value that IT delivers answering the questions,
+The primary purpose of an IT Service is to define and communicate how IT helps the internal and external business community do their jobs beyond specific technology devices.
+A successful IT Service allows the business community to understand and monetize the value that IT delivers answering the questions,

 “What does IT do?” and “How well does IT do it?”

-Creating an IT Service Catalog also addresses three of the most emotional words in the IT vocabulary – “IT Business Alignment.”
+Creating IT Services also addresses three of the most emotional words in the IT vocabulary – “IT Business Alignment.”

-The concept of creating an IT Service Catalog was introduced by the IT Infrastructure Library (ITIL) Version 3 framework.
+The concept of creating IT Services was introduced by the IT Infrastructure Library (ITIL) Version 3 framework.
 The ITIL V3 IT Service Strategy book defines best practice for IT Service Management (ITSM).
-ITIL defines an IT Service Catalog as a “structured document” that categorizes technology services provided to the business community.
+ITIL describes that a portfolio of IT Services as a structured list that categorizes technology and services provided to the business community.

-ITIL V3 books and experts recommend that creating an IT Service Catalog defines:
+ITIL books and experts recommend that creating an IT Service defines:

-- a strategic view of the inventory of all available IT services,
+- a strategic view of the inventory of all available technology and IT services,

-- what IT organizational areas are responsible for promoting and managing the delivery of services, and
+- what IT organizational areas are responsible for technology and IT service provisioning and support, and

-- what processes and workflows can be improved and/or automated to make service delivery more relevant to the business community, and at a scalable cost.
+- what processes and workflows can be improved and/or automated to make delivery more relevant to the business community, and at a market competitive cost.

 “a means of delivering value to the business community by facilitating outcomes they want to achieve, without the ownership of specific costs and risks”.

-An IT Service Catalog, sometimes also referred to as the IT Service Portfolio, is the bundling of an IT organization’s people, processes, and technology-based capabilities into physical and logical services that are meaningful, measurable and valued by the business community.
+Technology and IT Services, often referred to as the IT Service Portfolio, is the bundling of an IT organization’s people, processes, and technology-based capabilities into physical and logical entities that are meaningful, measurable and valued by the business.

-Over the past few years, the IT Service Catalog has gained significant acceptance among CIOs that are being challenged to achieve greater IT simplification of the IT capabilities they provide to the business community.
+Over the past few years, the IT Service concept has gained significant acceptance among CIOs that are being challenged to achieve greater IT simplification of their technology-based capabilities delivered to the business community.

 In some cases, CIOs are also being asked to: